 The Supreme Court hears among the most serious criminal, and complex civil, cases in the state, as well as some appeals from Victorian courts and tribunals.
 As the Supreme Court is the highest court in Victoria only the High Court of Australia can review its decisions.

-The Supreme Court has two divisions ' the Trial Division and the Court of Appeal.
-For a current list of our judiciary see our Judicial Organisational Chart.
+The Supreme Court has two divisions - the Trial Division and the Court of Appeal.
+For a current list of our judiciary see the Our Judiciary page.

 - cases of treason, murder, attempted murder and other major criminal matters